Makajda/geren/README.md

 Do not use `MapGroup(Func<string>)`, `MapGroup(MethodBase)`, custom wrapper extensions with reflection and any runtime logic for constructing the prefix—the exporter is not required to (and usually cannot) determine such prefixes.

-Similar a route template.
+Similarly, a route template must be a compile-time constant string.

 ## Warnings

-The exporter writes warnings to stderr and file output.log.
+The exporter writes warnings to stderr and to `<ProjectName>.gerenapi.log` next to the JSON output file.
 Some endpoints may be skipped if the exporter could not unambiguously determine the HTTP method (for example, `MapMethods(...)` with a non-constant list of methods) - in this case, the warning `GERENEXP004` will be issued.

 ## Important about DI types